zeruhur/gist/GIST!.v.2.0.md

 ## What is GIST!

-GIST! is a roleplaying game in which you will define an imagined space bounded by rules.
-Actions and events occur through procedure-driven player interaction.
-This facilitates an emergent shared narrative.
+GIST! is a roleplaying game that allows players to create and explore an imaginary world governed by a set of rules.
+Through structured player interactions, actions and events unfold, giving rise to a collaborative, evolving storyline.

-Put plainly, players will assume the roles of characters in a fictional setting.
-The characters will act according to the rules of the game that will guarantee their success or failure.
-The outcome of actions will have an effect on the narrative that emerges.
+In essence, players will take on the roles of characters within a fictional setting and make decisions based on the game's rules, which determine the likelihood of success or failure.
+The consequences of these decisions will shape the narrative and influence the course of events.

 A game of GIST! takes place as a conversation between the Referee and the other players.
 - The Referee sets up the situation, describes the environment and setting, moves the dialogue and actions of the Non-Playing Characters.